jogelin/huge-nx/README.md

 └── huge-nx.conventions.ts
 ```

+## How it works?

+[TODO]

 ## HugeNx's Conventions

-The idea behind the HugeNx's Conventions is to group into a single file, all informations needed to generate and maintain a complex Nx workspace that match your conventionnal decisions.
+The idea behind the **HugeNx's Conventions** is to group into a single file all the information needed to generate and maintain a complex Nx workspace that matches your conventional decisions.

 ### Default Generator Options

-The goal is to define global options related to a specific generator.
-Equivalent of your configurations in your [nx.json](https://nx.dev/reference/nx-json#generators).
+The goal is to define global options related to a specific generator, equivalent to your configurations in you [nx.json](https://nx.dev/reference/nx-json#generators).

 For example: